 So what’s actually going on?
 Does anyone really know?

-My guess is yes and no. Yes quantum teleportation, entanglement ‘spooky action a distance’ are very real, but no, this doesn’t do us any good because we either don’t understand them well enough to use them, or we do understand them, but this knowledge is vouchsafed for a select few.
+My guess is of course both, yes and no. Yes quantum teleportation, entanglement ‘spooky action a distance’ are very real, but no, this doesn’t do us any good because we either don’t understand them well enough to use them, or we do understand them, but this knowledge is vouchsafed for a select few.
 The rest of us living in what is essentially a parallel world of imposed ignorance as to what’s really going on and as long as we wait for the military or the CIA or the DIA or the CSIS to tell us, we will be waiting a very long time.

 One an objective approach, the other a subjective approach.
 The subjective approach putting the observer in the role of quantum interrupter, wave-function breaker, the rock upon which the wave-function breaks.
 Interaction of any kind being a quantum effect (even on the macro scale) where the observer becomes as much a part of the interaction as the non-material wave function.